Meet our Teacher and Teaching Assistants…

 Children will also receive weekly spelling tests.
 These take place on a Friday morning and new spellings sent home on a Monday evening.

-Having focused on fraction, decimals and percentages last half term, this half term we will be moving on to look at:
+Having focused on geometry, angles and shape last half term, this half term we will be moving on to look at:

 This will include: